 This list is made up of the 20 best medical assistant programs that are as affordable as they are excellent.
 By taking into account each school’s graduation rate, retention rate, cost of tuition, community culture, student services, and more, we’ve comprised what we think are the 20 best medical assisting schools in the country.

-The Best Medical Assistant Programs in 2018
+The Best Medical Assistant Programs

 1. Wichita Area Technical College